“In Conversation” is a series of interviews designed to extract tips on a wide range of topics from practitioners who do it every day.

 An interview with:

-Kyle Jacobson is a Senior Project Manager and Team Lead at Clique.
+Kyle Jacobson is our Director of Project Management at Clique.
 As a multilingual professional, Kyle worked internationally in project management and market intelligence across industries.
 He holds a BA from Tufts University in psychology, as well as a Masters in international commerce from Korea University.

 Brent Trotter is a Senior Content Strategist at Clique Studios.
 Brent joined the team after two years co-running an independent strategy and copywriting company, People and Words.
 Prior, he managed integrated marketing programs for big brands at Ogilvy.
 As a content strategist and copywriter, he helps clients tell their stories and bring their business strategy to life online.